What Size Pilot Hole For Any Screw – Pilot Hole Sizes

 To do this, simply hold the screw up to the light, then hold a drill bit up in front of the screw.
 If the drill bit diameter covers the shank of the screw while showing the threads, you have the correct drill bit to use.

-I suggest trying using this drill bit then drive in a screw and see how it goes.
+I suggest trying to use this drill bit then drive in a screw and see how it goes.
 As I mentioned earlier, softer wood may require a smaller hole while hardwoods may require a bigger hole.
 A little bit of trial and error and experience will get the correct size hole every time!

 What Size Drill Bit Do You Use?